software-mansion/setup-scarb/README.md

 - `tool-versions` - **Optional**.
 String.
   - Stating a relative or absolute path to the `.tool-versions` file.
   - Should be used only if `scarb-version` is not specified.
+- `scarb-lock` - **Optional**.
+String.
+  - Stating a relative or absolute path to the `Scarb.lock` file used for caching dependencies.
+  - Empty/not specified: `Scarb.lock` in the working directory will be used.

 ## Outputs